A day camp program focusing on Georgia history and natural resources.

-June 8-12: Native American Explorers – Campers will explore Native American history and culture.
-Throughout the week, campers will learn primitive huntings skills such as archery; discover the importance of games to keep tribal peace; and experience various life skills such as gardening and pottery.
+June 8-12: Native American Explorers – FULL!
+Campers will explore Native American history and culture.
+Throughout the week, campers will learn primitive hunting skills such as archery; discover the importance of games to keep tribal peace; and experience various life skills such as gardening and pottery.
+FULL!

-June 22-26: Animal Adaptations – While discovering how animals survive in the wild, campers will lear about the various habitats of Georgia.
+June 22-26: Animal Adaptations – FULL!
+While discovering how animals survive in the wild, campers will learn about the various habitats of Georgia.
 Campers will explore the adaptations of fish, mammals, birds, reptiles, and insects through hands-on, interactive activities and crafts.
 Such activities include fishing, bird study, bug hunts, and meeting nature center animal residents.
+FULL!

 Trekkers, 9-11 yrs old

-June 1-5: Wildlife Adventures – With the help of ABAC’s Forest Resources professors, campers will explore the research techniques used by wildlife biologists.
-Telemetry, trapping (non-lethal), and skull/pelt/track identification are just a few of the activities scheduled.
+June 1-5: Wildlife Adventures – FULL!
+With the help of ABAC’s Forest Resources professors, campers will explore the research techniques used by wildlife biologists.
+Telemetry, non-lethal trapping, and skull/pelt/track identification are just a few of the activities scheduled.
+FULL!